 An alternate key has the potential to become a primary key.
 Therefore, it must follow similar rules, one of them being that it cannot contain null values.
 It is compulsory for each record in the table to have a value in the alternate column.
 This is important because if there is a missing value (null), that record cannot be identified uniquely.
 This leads to problems with data accuracy and integrity in the database.

-A candidate key is any field that can identify a row in a table in a unique way.
-An alternate key is one of those candidate keys that was not considered to be a primary key, but it has the qualities to be a primary key.
-If there are some issues with the current primary key and it does not meet certain requirements, you could use an alternate key instead.
-The choice depends on the design of the database and what fits best for that situation.
+A candidate key is any field that can uniquely identify a row in a table.
+An alternate key is one of those candidate keys that was not chosen as the primary key but has the qualities to serve as one.
+If there are issues with the current primary key and it no longer meets certain requirements, you can use an alternate key instead.
+The choice depends on the database design and what best fits the situation.

 Get 100% Hike!